 - explains how the article fits in the scope of Artificial Life

 - if Fast Track, explain why this route is relevant

 - includes suggestions of three suitable referees (name, institution, email address, relevant expertise) who are not from any of the authors’ institutions, and have no other conflict of interest.

 By submitting a manuscript, the authors are warranting that the manuscript is substantially unique and not currently published or under review elsewhere.

-Upon acceptance for publication in Artificial Life, the accepted version should be submitted following these guidelines:
+Upon acceptance for publication in Artificial Life, the accepted version should be submitted to the Editor following these guidelines:

 The submission format is LaTeX or Microsoft Word.

 - Twitter handle (optional; for use if the journal tweets about the article)